jonholderman/ServiceNowDevelopment/GlideRecord.md

 setWorkflow(Boolean b) | Enables or disables the running of business rules, script engines, and audit. update(String reason) | Save the GlideRecord changes to the database.
 Reason is saved to the audit record. updateMultiple() | Applies setValue() to every record in the table that match the current query.
-Updates each GlideRecord in a stated query with a specified set of changes.

-When changing field values, use setValue() instead of directly setting the field (field = something).
-When using updateMultiple(), directly setting the field (gr.state = 4) results in all records in the table being updated instead of just the records returned by the query.

-**Do not use this method with the chooseWindow() or setLimit() methods when working with large tables.

-This method sets new values and does not clear existing values.
 **Is valid?** | &nbsp;
 isActionAborted() | Checks to see if the current database action is to be aborted. isValid() | Returns true if current table exists.